Table of Contents Show

 Variations and Creative Applications

 Bubble diagrams are not a one-size-fits-all solution; rather, they adapt to the unique demands of each project.
-From simple, hand-drawn sketches to sophisticated, software-generated models, these diagrams manifest in numerous forms, each tailored to specific phases of the design process.
+From simple, hand-drawn sketches to sophisticated, software-generated models, these diagrams appear in numerous forms, each tailored to specific phases of the design process.
 The creativity in their application lies in the ability to abstract spaces into simple bubbles or circles, representing areas like rooms, zones, or outdoor spaces.
-These shapes vary in size and hierarchy, directly correlating to their relative importance or scale within a project.
+These shapes vary in size and hierarchy, directly corresponding to their relative importance or scale within a project.

 Digital Tools for Bubble Diagram Architecture